Everything you need to know about the driving test

 Applying for the test

 If you cannot choose a slot online, you will get sent notice of your test at least one month beforehand.
 The letter will state the date, time and venue of your test.
-It will also give you information on how to cancel a test.

 Cancelling an appointment

 If you can’t come to the test centre due to bad weather or road conditions, you should try to contact the centre as soon as possible.

 You will not lose your driving test fee if you give notice at least ten days in advance and have not cancelled more than two times before.

 You can cancel through the Driver Testing online application system.